Does No Fault Divorce In Illinois Make It Easier?

 How long you were married: The shorter you were together, the more likely there will be a 50/50 split.
 However, if there is a longer marriage and a large income disparity, the court could very well award more assets to the spouse with a lower income.

-Earning power: If you stayed at home to raise the children, you would have less earning power when there is a divorce.
+Earning power: If you stayed at home to raise the children, you would have less earning power if there is a divorce.
 So, you may be awarded more property.

 If you are getting divorced in Chicago, it is essential to be represented by an attorney who will ensure you are treated fairly.
 The Chicago no-fault divorce attorneys at Gordon & Perlut, LLC can help you.